About Bellwether Education Partners

 The Associate Partner (AP) will play an important role in Bellwether’s growing evaluation practice.
 APs work as members of small teams and take strong leadership roles in both external and internal capacities.
 Externally, APs play an important role with clients and on client engagements by identifying issues, designing and implementing responsive plans, conducting research, analyzing quantitative and qualitative data sets, and communicating findings and recommendations to stakeholders.
 Throughout an engagement, an AP is directly involved in discussions and presentations with senior client leadership.
 Internally, APs work closely with Bellwether Partners and Principals, and are assigned the role of overseeing and managing the output of more junior staff members (Analysts, Fellows) and sub-contractors for Bellwether.

 Associate Partners are accountable to Partners and Principals within Bellwether who, in turn, guide their work and invest in their professional development.
-This particular opportunity is in the Policy and Thought Leadership practice within Bellwether, led by Co-Founder and Partner Andrew Rotherham and Partner Sara Mead; the AP will report to Senior Adviser Allison Crean Davis, who leads Bellwether’s evaluation practice.
+This particular opportunity is in the Policy and Thought Leadership practice within Bellwether, led by Co-Founder and Partner Andrew Rotherham and Partner Sara Mead; the AP will report to Partner Allison Crean Davis, who leads Bellwether’s evaluation practice.
 The AP will periodically have the opportunity to work across the Bellwether practice areas to broaden his/her skills and perspectives, including providing support to Bellwether’s Strategic Advising team.

 In that context, the Associate Partner’s primary responsibilities and duties will be to: